Guben

 Guben (/de/; Polish and Sorbian: Gubin) is a town on the Lusatian Neisse river in Lower Lusatia, in the state of Brandenburg, in eastern Germany.
 Located in the Spree-Neiße district, Guben has a population of 20,049.
-It is a divided city on the border between Germany and Poland, having been separated into Guben and Gubin in 1945.
+It is a divided city on the border between Germany and Poland, having been separated into Guben and Gubin by the Oder–Neisse line in 1945.

 Geography

 Environment

 Guben is located in the district (Landkreis) of Spree-Neiße in the southeast of the state of Brandenburg.
 It is in the historical region of Lower Lusatia.
 Guben's position on the banks of the Lusatian Neisse between two plateaus was advantageous in its early economic development.
-These plateaus developed from ground moraines of the Wisconsin glaciation period.
+These plateaus developed from ground moraines of the Weichselian glaciation period.
 Both the western (Kaltenborner Berge = Kaltenborn Hills) and eastern (Gubener Berge = Guben Hills) ended up as terminal moraines.
 The surrounding land is covered with pine forests and lakes.

 Districts

 Guben is divided into the unofficial sections of: